August 2014. Pet Poop Primer. (it's not horrid!)

 anchor there is no need for me to row to shore each morning and

 night.
-I think it's far more comfortable for her as well, because
+I think this is far more comfortable for her as well.
+She does

 encourage you to try your pet on it.